phpbench/phpbench/README.md

-This can be useful for seeing how well larger operations scale on consecutive calls, it is not a good way to measure things that happen at the microsecond level however, where you will want to perform tens of thousands of repetitions
-- the time is measured per repetition so the results will be at a lower resolution.
+This can be useful for seeing how well larger operations scale on consecutive calls, it is not a good way to measure things that happen at the microsecond level however, where you will want to perform tens of thousands of repetitions as the time is measured per repetition so the results will be at a lower resolution.

 ### @beforeMethod